Mass. Brew Bros, Wicked Twisted Pretzels, and Dorchester Brewing Co.

 Collaborate on A Special Beer to Celebrate Upcoming National Pretzel Day

 In case anyone needs an excuse to sip suds and eat pretzels all day, three local enterprises with a passion for craft beer have collaborated on an event to help you do just that.
-On Thursday, April 26, also known as National Pretzel Day, the trio will celebrate by throwing a party at Dorchester Brewing Co. with a special beer brewed just for the event.
-The release coincides with Mass Beer Week, a celebration of Mass-produced beer that runs from April 20-28.
+On Friday, April 26, also known as National Pretzel Day, the trio will celebrate by throwing a party at Dorchester Brewing Co. with a special beer brewed just for the event.
+This year’s release follows a successful debut of the inaugural brew last year.

 The idea was hatched by the Mass.
 Brew Bros., who in collaboration with Shawn and Josh Briggs of Grafton-based Wicked Twisted Pretzels and their longtime friend and bandmate Todd Charbonneau at Dorchester Brewing, teamed up to brew a five-barrel pilot batch of a special pretzel-themed beer to be released on the 26th.
 Named Brew Bros.
 Twisted Dunkel, it’s a German style dark lager made with Munich malt, added salt, and 40 pounds of Wicked Twisted Pretzels tossed in to the mash.